Lampedusa: EU and Italian leaders announce action plan – DW – 09/17/2023

 But some locals are also livid over the government's handling the situation.
 On the eve of Melon's arrival, some residents also held a demonstration against plans by Red Cross Italy to construct an additional migrant reception center.
 "We feel like we have to be responsible for the millions of young children and women arriving here or dying at sea.
 We want to help but Europe should be involved too.
 Lampedusa cannot be the only one dealing with migrants,” one local resident told DW.

-Prime Minister Giorgia Meloni and President Ursula von der Leyen, praised the people of Lampedusa for their handling of the situation.
+Italian Prime Minister Giorgia Meloni and European Commission President Ursula von der Leyen praised the people of Lampedusa for their handling of the situation.
 "We committed ourselves to try and provide them with better conditions for this island.
 We've already done it through €45 million, which will be helpful to manage the local difficulties they're dealing with,” Meloni told reporters.
 She also said she would discuss the situation at October's European Council meeting.

 Edited by: Helen Whittle.